nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 All the code in this blog post is in [github](https://github.com/nhatcher/users-template) and you should have a look at that first and come here only for further assistance.

-This post was **last updated on Sun, Oct 15, 2023**
+This post was **last updated on Sun, Oct 16, 2023**

 In this blog post you are going to learn how to setup and deploy a simple web application with modern best programming practices and all the bells and whistles you need to grow the app from zero to a few hundred users.
 There might be some things you want to do differently from code in here.
-You might want to use a different platform to read your logs, you might want to use nginx instead of caddy, you might want to run your django code with Daphne instead of gunicorn, you might decide GitHub is not good for you, or use a different email provider or host provider or get the domain name from a different name registrar.
-All good you will still be able to use this with minimal modifications.
+You might want to use a different platform to read your logs, you might want to use NGINX instead of caddy, you might want to run your django code with Daphne instead of gunicorn, you might decide GitHub is not good for you, or use a different email provider or host provider or get the domain name from a different name registrar.
+You will still be able to use this with minimal modifications.
 Changing Django and python for a different framework or programming language will require more changes but the core of this post will still be useful.
 Using [Lavarel](https://laravel.com/), [Ruby on Rails](https://rubyonrails.org/) or plain [go](https://go.dev/) should pose no big challenges to the reader.

 This should not only be regarded as a tutorial on how to setup and install everything but as a guide on how to build a modern web application.
+Using the code provided and following this guide might get you up and running in a matter of hours instead of days or even weeks but you should be prepared to do some sleuthing.

 The guide is intended for a small team, maybe just one single person.
 If your team is larger than 5 people this guide might still work but might fall short in some respects.
 I am assuming you have almost no cash to dedicate to this project, we are going to do this on a shoestring.
 With all this in place if you make the project grow from a solo developer and no users to a few hundred users and 5 developer you will very easily upgrade the tools and hardware.
 I am assuming also you have some background in programming and you are comfortable in a Linux terminal.
 If you are not you really need a more technical partner that will help you with that.
 You will also not learn Django or python here although you should be ok if you know just some python and are willing to dedicate some time go go through the Django documentation.